bytecodealliance/wasi-rs/README.md

 There are two modules:

- - `wasi_unstable::raw`, which provides raw access to the literal binding to the API.
+ - `wasi_snapshot_preview1::raw`, which provides raw access to the literal binding to the API.
 These functions are unsafe and use raw pointers.

- - `wasi_unstable`, which provides thin wrappers around the raw functions which use idiomatic Rust types rather than raw pointers, and are safe.
+ - `wasi_snapshot_preview1`, which provides thin wrappers around the raw functions which use idiomatic Rust types rather than raw pointers, and are safe.

 This crate is quite low-level and provides conceptually a "system call"